RapDoodle/Quantum-Finance-SDK-MATLAB/README.md

 This project is licensed under the GPLv3 license.
 Hence, the authors provide no warranty under any circumstances.
 You are using this repository at your own risk.

 ## License
-This project is licensed under the GPLv3 license.
+This project is licensed under the MIT license.
+Copyright (c) 2022 Bohui WU.